stashed/docs/docs/addons/elasticsearch/setup/uninstall.md

 section_menu_id: stash-addons
 ---

-# Unstall Elasticsearch addon for Stash
+# Uninstall Elasticsearch addon for Stash

 In order to uninstall Elasticsearch addon, follow the instruction given below.